 The policies and procedures are provided to maximize student safety during approved off-campus travel by affiliated groups.
 The procedures also provide requirements that are not so restrictive as to discourage or reduce the amount of travel that can be performed (see Regulation IV, Insurance and Liability).

 It is recognized that students other than those included in paragraph B of this regulation perform informal and spontaneous travel on their own volition, either as individuals or groups, such as travel as spectators to off-campus athletic games or other off-campus activities.
-The university and ASI do not supervise or assume liability for the performance of such travel.
+The University and ASI do not supervise or assume liability for the performance of such travel.

-In all cases where feasible and practical, public transportation and/or vehicles owned by the university and/or its auxiliary organizations shall be used, when allowable pursuant to paragraph B.1-3., above.
-When use of public transportation and/or vehicles owned by the university and/or its auxiliary organizations is not feasible, the following shall apply:
+In all cases where feasible and practical, public transportation and/or vehicles owned by the University and/or its auxiliary organizations shall be used, when allowable pursuant to paragraph B.1-3 above.
+When use of public transportation and/or vehicles owned by the University and/or its auxiliary organizations is not feasible, the following shall apply:

-Limousines, taxis and rent-a-car services may be used from airports or railroad stations to and from hotels and/or activities.
-Chartered bus companies will be required to meet CSU insurance requirements in contracts as stipulated by CSU Executive Order 1069 and CSU Executive Order 1041 prior to signing a contract by the appropriate campus administrator.
+Limousines, taxis, and rent-a-car services may be used from airports or railroad stations to and from hotels and/or activities.
+Chartered bus companies will be required to meet CSU insurance requirements in contracts as stipulated by CSU Executive Order 1069 and CSU Executive Order 1041 prior to signing a contract by the appropriate campus administrator..

-Students may be authorized to travel in privately-owned vehicles when public conveyances, state-owned vehicles and/or auxiliary organization-owned vehicles are neither available nor practical.
-Authorization for this method of travel shall be the responsibility of the sponsoring university official or the ASI director of administrative services, in cases of ASI-affiliated travel.
+Students may be authorized to travel in privately-owned vehicles when public conveyances, state-owned vehicles, and/or auxiliary organization-owned vehicles are neither available nor practical.
+Authorization for this method of travel shall be the responsibility of the sponsoring University official or the ASI director of administrative services, in cases of ASI-affiliated travel.
 In the event of an accident, the vehicle owner’s automobile liability insurance is primary.
-Payments by the primary insurance company are not reimbursed by the university or ASI, nor are insurance deductibles.
+Payments by the primary insurance company are not reimbursed by the University or ASI, nor are insurance deductibles.

 The provisions of paragraphs D and E apply.
-Travel performed by instructional groups will be arranged and supervised by the instructors of the groups as coordinated with the chair of the department concerned (Reference: paragraph B. 1).
+Travel performed by instructional groups will be arranged and supervised by the instructors of the groups as coordinated with the chair of the department concerned (see paragraph B. 1).

-In general, students are individually responsible for any bodily injury or illness incurred or personal property loss or damage while attending the university.
-The university does not provide insurance coverage to students except in specific situations.
+In general, students are individually responsible for any bodily injury or illness incurred or personal property loss or damage while attending the University.
+The University does not provide insurance coverage to students except in specific situations.

 University employees acting as sponsors or advisors for student activities may be entitled to legal defense and indemnification pursuant to provisions of the Government Code for acts or omissions occurring within the scope of employment.

 The intent of scheduling policies is to assist the scheduling and use of facilities and grounds for campus events.
 The activities must not unreasonably interfere with the instructional program or operation of the campus.
-Failure of an organization to properly utilize the scheduling policies of the university may result in the inability to hold the event or to obtain facilities.
+Failure of an organization to properly use the scheduling policies of the University may result in the inability to hold the event or to obtain facilities.
 Failure to follow scheduling deadlines may result in the event not being approved.
 Scheduling any event requires the filing of forms appropriate to that event.

-Individuals or organizations in violation of scheduling policies, to include damage to any facilities, will receive a written warning, a charge to cover restitution for damages, restriction from use of facilities and/or other sanctions as appropriate to the violation.
-Sanctions may be imposed by the venue operator as defined in the CSULB Facilities Use Procedural Guidelines and/or by the university hearing officer for a judicial case.
+Individuals or organizations in violation of scheduling policies, to include damage to any facilities, will receive a written warning, a charge to cover restitution for damages, restriction from use of facilities, and/or other sanctions as appropriate to the violation.
+Sanctions may be imposed by the venue operator as defined in the CSULB Facilities Use Procedural Guidelines and/or by the University hearing officer for a judicial case.